Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 9 Mei 2025 18.22.17 UTC
+- WIB: Jumat, 9 Mei 2025 19.53.00 UTC
-- WITA: Jumat, 9 Mei 2025 19.22.17 UTC
+- WITA: Jumat, 9 Mei 2025 20.53.00 UTC
-- WIT: Jumat, 9 Mei 2025 20.22.17 UTC
+- WIT: Jumat, 9 Mei 2025 21.53.00 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: inspirational
+Kategori: technology